 Author Barbara Krauthamer was interviewed and the book was mentioned on the CBS Evening News, January 1, 2013.

 Author Deborah Willis was interviewed on CNN.com on January 1, 2013.
 A photo gallery accompanied the story.

 TheRoot.com ran a story featuring images and the authors on their website on January 1, 2013 (picked up by MSN).

 The BBC aired an interview with Deborah Willis on January 2, 2013.

-Listen to a audio clip of Deborah Willis and Barbara Krauthamer's interview with Stephanie Renee on WURD (900 AM, Philadelphia), on February 9, 2013.
+Listen to a audio clip of Deborah Willis and Barbara Krauthamer's interview with Stephanie Renee on WURD (900 AM, Philadelphia), from February 9, 2013.